Back HEAD Springs?

 3. BE in the HABIT of beginning AND ending your handspring with your arms STRAIGHT OVERHEAD.
 It's very common for cheerleaders to have STYLISTIC demands for beginning the handspring with the arms reaching straight ahead or straight down.
 A WISE tumbler will recognize the difference between STYLE and STRUCTURE.
 Good STRUCTURE in a handspring suggests that the arms BEGIN and END overhead.

-4. REACH backwards for the floor with your HANDS, not your head.
-I know this sounds simple, but as you're beginning to reach backwards for the floor you've got to THINK "hands to the floor!" and REACH with them.
+4. REACH backward for the floor with your HANDS, not your head.
+I know this sounds simple, but as you're beginning to reach backward for the floor you've got to THINK "hands to the floor!" and REACH with them.
 Tumblers who try to reach with their noses, instead of their hands are committing a silly, but common error.

 6. PRACTICE your handstand with your arms in the CORRECT position, and STAY in that position for 10-20 seconds.
-And as a reminder, in my "Better Backhandsprings" video (Order Online now at www.coachwayne.com), I demonstrate in detail these and MANY other exercises to make sure you feel strong, powerful, and confident with your back-handspring!
+I demonstrate in detail these and MANY other exercises to make sure you feel strong, powerful, and confident with your back-handspring!
 Check it out!